turingschool/mod-0-curriculum/session4/index.md

     <li>[Choose your own adventure]</li>
   </ul>
   <p>As a group, use a Top-Down Design approach to break down the scenario.
 Everyone should have their own diagram.</p>
+  <p>Don't worry about conditional logic.
+Only focus on breaking down the problems as much as you can</p>
   <p>Done?
 Review, revise, and choose another scenario.</p>
   <p>Be ready to share and explain.</p>
 </div>